Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/06_FAIR-Data-Sharing-and-Publication.md

 ### Learning Activities

-- **Lecture** (20 mins): The instructor can introduce CoreTrustSeal as a criteria for repositories and its advantages.
+- **Lecture** (20&nbsp;mins): The instructor can introduce CoreTrustSeal as a criteria for repositories and its advantages.
 The learners can be introduced to cataloguing data, CURATE(D) checklist prior to data.
-- **Exercise** (45 mins): The goal of the exercise is to apply the CoreTrustSeal requirements as a checklist for individual datasets.
+- **Exercise** (45&nbsp;mins): The goal of the exercise is to apply the CoreTrustSeal requirements as a checklist for individual datasets.
 Query the NASA dataset repository: Ask participants to analyse which curatorial decisions NASA has made to curate their studies on the planet Venus.
 The exercise can be done in pairs or small groups so that there is discussion during the activity.

 ### Materials to Prepare